Pylons/pyramid/docs/tutorials/wiki2/definingmodels.rst

 .. note::

-  There is nothing special about the filename ``mymodel.py``.
+  There is nothing special about the filename ``mymodel.py`` except that it is a Python module.
 A project may have many models throughout its codebase in arbitrarily named modules.
 Modules implementing models often have ``model`` in their names or they may live in a Python subpackage of your application package named ``models`` (as we've done in this tutorial), but this is only a convention and not a requirement.

 Open the ``tutorial/models/mymodel.py`` file and edit it to look like the following: